-As an environmental planning and design firm, EPG is truly unique in the industry regarding the experience of our principles, senior management group and all the members of our team.
-Collectively our senior management group has over 237 years of total experience in the industry.
+As an environmental planning and design firm, EPG is truly unique in the industry regarding the experience of our principles, senior management group, and all the members of our team.
+Collectively our senior management group has more than 237 years of total experience in the industry.
 Our success is further enhanced by this group, which has been working together 159 of these 237 years.
 This wealth of experience has been amassed working together on the same team.
 Our success is not only measured in our senior management group, but also is evidenced by the tenure of our staff who are instrumental to our team.
 Our group’s success is a direct reflection of all of these individuals working collectively together as a team with our clients.
-That allows us, and our customers, to Thrive.
+That allows us, and our customers, to thrive.

 Steve applies his knowledge of archaeological principles, fieldwork techniques, and cultural resource regulations to the management of historic and prehistoric cultural resources.
 Prior to joining EPG in 2008, he served as Principal Investigator or Project Director for more academic pursuits, including the Blue River Archaeological Project, ASU Mogollon Prehistoric Landscapes Project, and South Mountain Rock Art Project.
 Steve continues to serve as faculty adjunct for ASU, where he received his doctoral degree.